iMicknl/LoctekMotion_IoT/README.md

 ### Execute a command

 The control box only accepts commands when the 'screen is active'.
-This can be simulated by setting `PIN 20` to HIGH.
+To activate the screen, `PIN 20` needs to be set to HIGH for about 1 second.
+The screen gets disabled automatically again after some amount of time receiving no commands.

 #### Command list